 The Department has the use of land, buildings, and other overseas facilities obtained through various international treaties and agreements negotiated by the Department of State.
 The Department purchases capital assets overseas with appropriated funds; however, the host country retains title to the land and capital improvements.
 Treaty terms generally allow the Department continued use of these properties until the treaties expire.
 In the event treaties or other agreements are terminated, use of the foreign bases is prohibited and losses are recorded for the value of any nonretrievable capital assets.
-The settlement due to the U.S. or host nation is negotiated and takes into account the value of capital investments and may be offset by the cost of environmental cleanup.
+The settlement due to the United States or host nation is negotiated and takes into account the value of capital investments and may be offset by the environmental cleanup cost.